-You could get Housing Benefit to help pay your rent if you're on a low income.
+You could get Housing Benefit if you need help to pay your rent.

 Depending on where you live, you may have to claim Universal Credit instead.
 Universal Credit is replacing Housing Benefit for working age households.

 Housing Benefit can pay for all or part of your rent.
 How much you get depends on your income and circumstances.